zGeNiuSs/SwagLabs_AutomationTest/README.md

 # Test Automation for Swag Labs

-🛠 Automated testing for Swag Labs web with test cases and bug reports
+🛠 Automated testing for Swag Labs website

 📢 This repository contains an automated testing project for Swag Labs using Java, Cucumber, BDD, Selenium, Gherkin, ChromeDriver, JUnit 4, Maven, and IntelliJ IDEA.
 The tests are designed to cover various scenarios on the Sauce Demo website (https://www.saucedemo.com).